Jellyfish as food: Processing

 Traditional methods of processing jellyfish into a dried food product can take a considerable amount of time, between 19 and 37 days.
-A common processing technique is the preservation of jellyfish, which may utilize salt curing to accomplish this, creating a dried finished product.
+A common processing technique is the preservation of jellyfish, which may utilize salt curing, creating a dried finished product.
 Some commercially processed edible jellyfish are purveyed in dried sheets.
 The process of producing dehydrated jellyfish typically includes the removal of the tentacles prior to drying, because the upper dome area of the marine animal is the part typically used for cooking.

 Jellyfish deteriorate rapidly at room temperature so processing starts soon after they are caught.
 The bell is separated from the dangling oral arms and both are washed in seawater before being scraped to remove the gonads and mucus.
 Dehydration is traditionally undertaken by sprinkling the jellyfish with table salt and alum, draining off the brine and repeating the process.
 Finally the jellyfish are heaped to drain, turned several times and left to dry.
 The whole process takes three to six weeks and results in a product with about 65% moisture and 20% salt.
 The alum reduces the pH and serves to firm the texture while the salt removes water and prevents microbial deterioration.
 In Malaysia and Thailand, a little sodium bicarbonate, which facilitates dehydration and increases crispness, is added during processing.

 Consumption

-Jellyfish is consumed in several Asian and Southeast Asian countries.
+Jellyfish is consumed in several East Asian and Southeast Asian countries.
 In 2001, it was reported that Japan had annually imported between 5,400 and 10,000 tons of edible jellyfish from Indonesia, Malaysia, Myanmar, the Philippines, Singapore, Thailand, and Vietnam.
 Dehydrated and pickled jellyfish is considered a delicacy in several Asian countries, including China, Korea, Vietnam, and Japan.
 Dehydrated jellyfish can be prepared for eating by soaking it in water for several hours to rehydrate it, and then parboiling, rinsing and slicing it.